-This animated film has been designed to raise awareness of young carers and can be used in assemblies or circle time.
-It is supported by a Resource Pack for Schools (EYSF and Key Stage I) to help pupils understand who young carers are and to encourage them to be more open about talking to someone if they have worries.
+There is an animated film for young people aged 4-8.
+This has been designed to raise awareness of young carers and can be used in assemblies or circle time.
+It is supported by a Resource Pack for Schools (EYSF and Key Stage 1) to help pupils understand who young carers are and to encourage them to be more open about talking to someone if they have worries.
 Contact Caring Together for further details.
+There is also a video for young 8-18year olds, written by young carers themselves, entitled We Are Young Carers.